How and why your approach needs to look different

-2020 has been a year of change.
-Demand levels, staffing levels and cashflow look different for most businesses than they did a year ago, and previous workforce plans are as redundant as your travel plans.
+2020 was a year of change.
+Demand levels, staffing levels and cashflow look different for most businesses than they did in 2019, and previous workforce plans are as redundant as your travel plans.
 We are not done changing, and we don’t yet fully understand the impacts on employees, customers and the economy.
 You still have to plan, but the process needs to look different.
 This post highlights the three main ways your workforce planning process should change to better suit high levels of uncertainty.

 1) Revisit productivity expectations